General Data Protection Regulation (GDPR) FAQs

-On May 25, 2018, the EU began to enforce the GDPR across all European member states.
-Any organization, regardless of its location inside or outside of EU, that wishes to reach EU users and to collect personal data from EU residents must comply with GDPR.
+The EU General Data Protection Regulation (GDPR) is a European privacy law that became enforceable on May 25, 2018.
+Any organization, regardless of its location inside or outside of EU, that wishes to reach EU users and to collect personal data from EU residents must comply with the GDPR.

 What has Knorex done to comply with the GDPR?

-- Registered as an approved vendor that is part of the Global Vendor List (GVL) under the iAB Europe Transparency & Consent Framework (TCF) where Knorex is required to adhere to TCF Policy and Terms & Condition to provide transparency on how we comply with GDPR requirements and enable us to work closely with publishers under GDPR rules.
+- We have been approved as a vendor on the Global Vendor List (GVL) under the IAB Europe Transparency & Consent Framework (TCF) v2.0.
+This requires us to adhere to the TCF Policy and Terms & Conditions, to provide transparency on how we comply with GDPR requirements, and to work closely with publishers under GDPR rules.

-- Enrolled into the AdChoices program for a while now to provide consumers to opt-out easily.
-Whenever an ad using Knorex platform is shown to a consumer, the consumer can easily recognize and click to see that Knorex is responsible for displaying the ad and see how we are using the data and protecting their privacy.
-The consumer is also provided the option to opt-out from further targeting or tracking via the linked webpage from the ad.
+- We have been part of the AdChoices program for a few years, providing consumers with the option to opt-out easily from ad tracking and targeting.
+Whenever an ad using Knorex platform is shown to a consumer, the consumer can easily discover that Knorex is responsible for displaying that ad and begin to find out how we are using the data and protecting their privacy.
+The consumer also has the option to opt out from further targeting or tracking via the linked webpage from the ad.

-- Established our Privacy & Data Protection team and appointed our Data Protection Officer to educate, inform, advise on our organization, products and services and also to implement technical and organisational measures to protect personal data against unlawful processing, unauthorised access or accidental loss/destruction.
+- We have established our Privacy & Data Protection team and appointed a Data Protection Officer to educate, inform, and advise our organization on privacy compliance matters, including technical and organisational measures to protect personal data from unlawful processing, unauthorised access or accidental loss/destruction.

-- Set up a dedicated user/customer support to address of any personal data queries and requests.
+- We have set up a dedicated user support team to address any queries and requests relating to personal data and privacy protection.

-- Knorex uses data hashing techniques to pseudonymize the data to meet data protection obligation as GDPR encourages such process to “reduce the risk to the data subjects” (See GDPR Recital (28)).
-Additionally, we also use our in-house contextual targeting product that do not rely on sensitive personal data to advertise to segments of audience.
+- We have applied data hashing techniques to pseudonymize data to reduce privacy risks to individuals.
+Additionally, we also use our in-house contextual targeting technology that does not rely on sensitive personal data to advertise to audience segments.

-- Knorex collects and processes pseudonymous data with enough details to help our customers target the intended audience.
-Our technology is based on making relevant, personalized product recommendations and promoting those items most likely to interest and engage a consumer.
+- We have collected and processed pseudonymous data with just enough detail to help our customers target their intended audience.
+Our technology helps customers make more relevant, personalized product recommendations, and promote those items most likely to interest and engage consumers.